jessiejia0809/jessiejia0809.github.io/_pages/about.md

 ---
 permalink: /
-title: "👋🏻Hi, I'm Jessie — an AI researcher and filmmaker."
+title: "👋🏻Hi, I'm Jessie, an AI researcher and filmmaker."
 author_profile: true
 redirect_from:
   - /about/